ggarek/cocos-creator-tutorial-cannon/docs/step02.md

-# Step 02: Add bullet and make the cannon shot
+# Step 02: Bullets should be shot

 It is time to add some bullets!